16 MIN READ

 Good preparation is essential for effective listening.
 Without it, it's hard to listen to people successfully.

-Before you have an important conversation, remove anything that may distract you from it, so that you can focus, and so that you can show the other person that she has your full attention.
+Before you have an important conversation, remove anything that may distract you, so that you can focus and give the other person your full attention.
 Switch off your cell phone, turn off instant messaging and email alerts, put your work away, close your meeting room door, and do what you can to make sure that you won't be interrupted.

 If you know that you won't be able to offer the other person your full attention – for example, if you're working on an urgent task – schedule a better time to speak.
 However, make sure that the other person knows that the conversation is important to you.

 Also, do what you can to make the other person feel at ease.
 Use open body language, and a friendly tone.

 If he indicates that he wants to speak about a sensitive subject, and if this is appropriate, remind him that the conversation is in confidential, and that he can be honest with you.
 (If you're a manager, there may be some things, however, that you cannot keep confidential, harassment, for instance, or negligent behavior.
 If your conversation is beginning to encroach on these, make this clear to the other person.)